trekar99/musyn/README.md

 - [x] Generate Images in RT.
 - [ ] Option of 5s audio input.
 - [ ] Improve RT Image Generation.
+- [ ] Publish a demo on a Hugging Face Space